What to expect from a Managed Print Services provider

-- Easy access to manuals and other information for your printers.
-Remember, an MPS portal should make it easier to monitor supplies, incident management, and usage data – all of which can help you optimize your print environment.
+Easy access to manuals and other information for your printers.
+Remember, an MPS portal should make it easier to monitor supplies, incident management, and usage data – all of which can help you optimise your print environment.

 A Managed Print Services solution is all about extracting the maximum value from your print environment.
 Your MPS provider will be generating and collecting huge amounts of operational data from your networked printers — and the insights from that data provide a unique opportunity to streamline your infrastructure and workflows.

 Your MPS provider can generate reports on metrics like:

 Which printers are used the most, and when